Check out these simple whole30 healthy dinner ideas for the family with kid-friendly recipes for healthy meal inspiration.

 While they were cooking, I sautéed a whole onion and made some homemade guacamole to top the burgers with.
 The added toppings help to jazz up a plain burger with no cheese or bun.

-For the guacamole: I mashed up 4 avocados, add in diced onion, diced tomatoes, salt, cumin, fresh cilantro, and 2 drops of lime essential oil.
+For the guacamole: I mashed up 4 avocados, add in diced onions, diced tomatoes, salt, cumin, fresh cilantro, and 2 drops of lime essential oil.

 I served it with steamed green beans and homemade fries.